Galotxa: The balls

 In the "Galotxa" a kind of ball called pilota de vaqueta (Catalan for little cow ball) is used, it's a small and extremely fast ball, very tough and good bouncer.
 The name comes from the fact that it's made of cow leather.
 The size for adults are 42 mm diameter, 138 mm circumference, and 42 gr of weight.

 Players

 "Galotxa" is played by teams of three players.
-The visiting team dresses in red (as an act of deference, because historically the red color is the one of the winners or the favourite team), and the other one in blue.
+The visiting team dresses in red (as an act of deference, because historically red is the colour of the winners or the favourite team), and the other one in blue.

 Players are called according to their position in the street.
 So, there is "bot", a "mitger" and a "punter".
 There are also two special players called the "feridors".